xunyhu/You-Dont-Know-JS/scope-closures/apB.md

 ## Closure (PART 2)

-In this exercise, we're going to again practive closure by defining a `toggle(..)` utility that gives us a value toggler.
+In this exercise, we're going to again practice closure by defining a `toggle(..)` utility that gives us a value toggler.

 You will pass one or more values (as arguments) into `toggle(..)`, and get back a function.
 That returned function will alternate/rotate between all the passed-in values in order, one at a time, as it's called repeatedly.